-The maximum discount is £75,000 for anywhere in England.
+The maximum discount is £77,000 for anywhere in England, except in London boroughs where it’s £102,700.
+This figure will increase each year in April in line with the consumer price index (CPI).
 The size of the discount you qualify for depends on how long you have lived there, the value of the property and whether it is a flat or a house.

 Your landlord must complete parts of your Right to Buy application within set time limits.
 If they don’t, you could get a reduction in the sale price.

 Selling your property